 Because sinonasal cancer can be hard to diagnose, patients should ask to have the tissue samples checked by a pathologist who has experience in diagnosing sinonasal cancer.
 Once a diagnosis is made, the cancer will be staged (to determine the extent of the disease) before a treatment plan is established.

-Patients with sinonasal cancer should have their treatment planned by a team of experts in treating head and neck cancer including Brigham and Women’s Hospital (BWH) head and neck surgeons and radiation oncologists and Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC) medical oncologists.
+Patients with sinonasal cancer should have their treatment planned by a team of experts in treating head and neck cancer including Brigham and Women’s Hospital (BWH) head and neck surgeons and radiation oncologists and Dana-Farber Brigham Cancer Center medical oncologists.

 Treatment may include: